MC-CSC5210/CSC5210_FinalProject/README.md

  **First-Person View:**

- - 'f' will rotate the camera to simulate a flip
+ - 'F' will rotate the camera to simulate a flip
- - 'r' will rotate the camera to simulate a backflip
+ - 'R' will rotate the camera to simulate a backflip
  - camera will be translated based on simulated gravity